Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 [![Deploy to Azure Gov](https://aka.ms/deploytoazuregovbutton)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Sentinel%2Fmaster%2FSolutions%2FRecorded%2520Future%2FPlaybooks%2FRecordedFuture-Sandbox_Enrichment-Url%2Fazuredeploy.json)

 ## RecordedFuture-Sandbox_Outlook_Attachment
-Type: Response
+Type: Response\
-Included in Recorded Future Intelligence Solution: No
+Included in Recorded Future Intelligence Solution: No\
+Requires **/recordedfuturesanbo** API keys as described in the [Connector authorization](#connector-authorization) section.

 Enables submission of file attachments, from Microsoft Outlook emails, to Recorded to Future's Malware Analysis Sandbox.
 The playbook also creates a Sentinel incident with a summary of the analysis report.